- Can you start the FAFSA and save it in progress?

 Since you are a single parent, you are already considered independent for federal aid.

 - My mother is deceased and I do not know my father.
 I currently live with my grandmother.
 What is my dependency status?

 If your grandmother is your legal guardian, you will file as an independent student.
-If your grandmother does not have documentation to meet the requirement of legal guardianship and you are unable to get financial information from your father, complete the student portion of the FAFSA.
+If your grandmother does not have documentation to meet the requirement of legal guardianship and you are unable to get financial information from your father, you can indicate on the FAFSA that you are unable to provide parent information due to a special circumstance.
+You will be able to skip the parent section and complete only the student portion of the FAFSA.
 Then, sign the FAFSA and submit it.
 Although your application will be incomplete, the colleges listed will still receive your data.
 You should contact the financial aid offices at your selected colleges for further instructions.

 - I am living in foster care and completing the FAFSA.
 What status do I use?

-As a youth-in-care, or a former youth-in-care, you may be eligible to be considered for independent student status.
-This status may apply to you if you are an orphan (both parents deceased), a ward of the court or in foster care on or after your 13th birthday, even if you have subsequently been adopted.
-This may also apply to youth in kinship guardianship.
+As a youth-in-care, or a former youth-in-care, you will be considered independent when applying for financial aid.
+This status will apply to you if you are an orphan (both parents deceased), a ward of the court or in foster care on or after your 13th birthday, even if you have subsequently been adopted.
+This will also apply to youth in kinship guardianship.
 If you are considered independent, your custodial parents’ financial information is not required on the FAFSA.
-The U.S. Department of Education’s publication Determining FAFSA Dependency has a complete list of the criteria that determines dependency.
+The Office of Federal Student Aid has a complete list of the criteria that determines dependency.
 On your FAFSA, be sure you check the "Ward/dependency of the state or courts" box so you can receive all of the aid for which you’re eligible.
 You may need to show proof of your Independent Status at the college financial aid office; if so, ask your caseworker for a letter stating your independent status on agency letterhead.